Our Story

 If our lives were a landscape, what would be the same and what would be different?

-As you delve into the stories within these pages, consider this an invitation to explore the diversity of human experiences.
-This book brings multiple voices together, each with its own unique tale to tell.
-As you read, I encourage you to sit with any emotions that come up and approach these stories with an open heart and mind.
+As you delve into this story, consider this an invitation to explore the diversity of human experiences.
+To sit with any emotions that come up and to approach these stories with an open heart and mind.

 You may find that the characters you meet are grappling with challenges in a world that might be different from yours.
-Alternatively, you may find parts of yourself reflected in these stories, feeling a connection to the character.
-It is important to recognize that not everyone shares the same experiences, and at the same time, many of the emotions reflected in these stories can be universal.
+Alternatively, you may find parts of yourself reflected in these stories, wherein you feel a connection to the character.
+It’s important to recognize that not everyone shares the same experiences, and at the same time, many of the emotions reflected in these stories can be universal.

 The stories of their lives and experiences are theirs to tell, not mine.
-What I am hoping to do with this book is to only tell the tale of how these 8 young people met each other, how they connected through their hopes and dreams, how they challenge the dominant discourse around failure every day, and what keeps them going.
+What I’m hoping to do with Finding Our Forest is to only tell the tale of how these 8 young people met each other, how they connected through their hopes and dreams, how they challenge the dominant discourse around failure every day, and what supports them to continue resisting, living, and thriving.

-The characters you will encounter are individuals navigating complex intersections of identity, pushing back against norms in our society that often misjudge or belittle them.
+The characters you will encounter are individuals navigating complex intersections of identity, pushing back against norms in our society that are not inclusive of many aspects of their realities.
 Anger, resistance, tears, are a natural response here.
 They are not signs of defeat but expressions of strength and a sign of protest against unjust norms.
+Expressions of joy, care, rest, friendship, and community are also part of their responses.
+It’s a potent reminder that each of us contains multitudes of emotions and ways of being that can co-exist with each other.

 In excitement and hope,